Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 * The potions at the extreme ends are different, neither lets us move forward.
 * Neither the biggest nor the smallest potion is poisonous.
 * The second potion on the left and the second on the right have the same contents.

-Note: ambiguity in "poison left of nettle wine" clue.

-TO BE DONE.